LearnersGuild/curriculum-app/modules/Error-Handling/README.md

 ## Skills

 - Can throw an error in JavaScript
-- Can catch errors in JavaScript
+- Can use `try/catch` expression to catch errors in JavaScript
-- Can catch specific errors in JavaScript
+- Can use `try/catch` expression to catch specific errors in JavaScript
-- Can re-throw an error in JavaScript
+- Can use `throw` statement to re-throw an error in JavaScript
-- Can log errors in JavaScript
+- Can use `console.error` to log errors in JavaScript

 ## Search Terms